experimentengine/django-multiorg/README.md

 * `MULTIORG_REDIRECT_URL`: the path the user should be redirected to after adopting an organization.
 Default: `'/'`.
 * `MULTIORG_NEXT_PARAM_NAME`: the name of a GET/POST param that contains a destination for redirects after organization adoption.
 Default: `'next_url'`.
+* `MULTIORG_ADMINS_ADOPT_ANY`: a boolean value for whether admins should be allowed to adopt any org, regardless of their M2M relationship.
+Default: `False`.

 Example use